apache/tvm-rfcs/rfcs/0093_Issue_Triage.md

 ### Issue Filing Flow

 1. **Title** - Instead of including the label tags in the issue body, the user can include them in the issue title.
 The `triage-bot` will then parse the title as opposed to the issue body.
-This plan will still include a document that lists all the label tags with short descriptions.Pros: Can be more intuitive to some users.
-It will also lead to a shorter issue template since the “Triage” section won’t be needed anymore.Cons: Adding multiple label tags will result in a long issue title making it harder to read.
+This plan will still include a document that lists all the label tags with short descriptions.
+Pros: Can be more intuitive to some users.
+It will also lead to a shorter issue template since the “Triage” section won’t be needed anymore.
+Cons: Adding multiple label tags will result in a long issue title making it harder to read.

 ![Title](assets/0089/Title.png)